Thailand–United States relations: China

+On February 28, 2025, the U.S. Embassy in Bangkok issued a security alert following Thailand’s deportation of 40 Uyghurs to China, citing past incidents where similar actions led to violent retaliation.
+A 2015 deportation of 100 Uyghurs was linked to a deadly bombing at a Bangkok shrine.
+The Japanese embassy also issued a warning, while Thai authorities did not immediately comment.
+In March 2025, the U.S. put visa restriction on current and former Thai officials concerning the deportations.

+Military relations

-The United States and Thailand are among the signatories of the 1954 Manila pact of the former Southeast Asia Treaty Organization (SEATO).
+The United States and Thailand are among the signatories of the 1954 Manila pact of the former SEATO.
 Article IV(1) of this treaty provides that, in the event of armed attack in the treaty area (which includes Thailand), each member would "act to meet the common danger in accordance with its constitutional processes."
-Despite the dissolution of the SEATO in 1977, the Manila Pact remains in force and, together with the Thanat-Rusk communiqué of 1962, constitutes the basis of U.S. security commitments to Thailand.
+Despite the dissolution of the SEATO in 1977, the Manila Pact remains in force and, together with the Thanat–Rusk communiqué of 1962, constitutes the basis of U.S. security commitments to Thailand.
 Thailand continues to be a key security ally in Asia, along with Australia, Japan, the Philippines, and South Korea.
 In December 2003, Thailand was designated a major non-NATO ally (MNNA).

 Thailand has received U.S. military equipment, essential supplies, training, and assistance in the construction and improvement of facilities and installations for much of the period since 1950.
+The United States supplies sophisticated weapons systems to Thailand, which Thailand has at times used for domestic suppression.
 Over recent decades, U.S. security assistance included military training programs carried out in the United States and elsewhere.
 A small U.S. military advisory group in Thailand oversaw the delivery of equipment to the Royal Thai Armed Forces and the training of Thai military personnel in its use and maintenance.
 Funding for the International Military Education and Training and the Foreign Military Financing programs, along with selected other programs totaling US$29 million, was suspended following the September 19, 2006 coup d'état in Thailand.
 As part of their mutual defense cooperation over the last decade, Thailand and the United States have developed a vigorous joint military exercise program, which engages all the services of each nation and averages 40 joint exercises per year.

-Thailand's U-Tapao Royal Thai Navy Airfield is currently the "only facility in Southeast Asia capable of supporting large-scale logistical operations".
+Thailand's U-Tapao Royal Thai Navy Airfield Support Airbus 380 is currently the "only facility in Southeast Asia capable of supporting large-scale logistical operations".
 Thailand has allowed the US to use U-Tapao to land and refuel after traveling across the Pacific Ocean on the way to US operations in Iraq and Afghanistan.